billvb/billvb.github.io/projects/index.md

 I've recently been part of an effort to demonstrate the versatility of our flight software suite on an off-the-shelf quad copter
 (in our demonstation we use the Parrot AR Drone).
-The idea is twofold: first, to provide a low-cost testbed for the maturation of budding technologies, and second, to show the applicability of our software products in new markets.
+It provides a low-cost testbed for the maturation of budding technologies in addition to demonstrating the applicability of our software products in new markets.

 *Communications*